Overview

 4. Tool access control

 For agentic requests that include tool definitions, Verra validates against a four-layer gate: RBAC, agent-type permission matrix, behavioral baseline, and content scan.
-An HR agent cannot invoke code execution tools; a finance agent cannot query external databases, regardless of what the prompt says.
+An HR agent cannot invoke code execution tools; a finance agent cannot query external databases.

 Multi-turn session analysis